 Here’s a personal blog post for y’all – and that’s a warning!
 If you’re little interested in what I’ve been up to in my own life of late, turn away now.
 For those of you still reading on – hiya!
 We’ve only gone and been on our hols, haven’t we.
 In March, we visited the port city of Marseille in the South of France.
 Known for its’ football team, a fishy dish titled ‘Bouillabaisse’ and a regional alcoholic drink called ‘Pastis’ – this city is adorned in both historical and modern architecture and culture.
 The contrasts of the two, often side by side, making for quite an arresting aesthetic.
 A bit of a photographer’s playground, you could say.
 Which is exactly what me and my better half spent most of our time doing.

 It was a city we arrived to quite sceptical of, and left having been romanced and seduced by its beauty.
-There’s no doubt that Marseille is a lesser known tourist ‘hot-spot’ and (depending on where you go) can be (sort of) unsafe.
-As with any city, especially on the scale of which Marseille is, there are parts you want to avoid – but other parts that will tantalise your senses.
+There’s no doubt that Marseille is a lesser known tourist ‘hot-spot’ but if you remain open minded, you’ll discover and be captivated by the city’s many hidden gems.

 We arrived off the plane in to Marseille Provence Airport, and hopped on a bus to the city centre.
 On the way, our curiosity was peaked by the seemingly never-ending amounts of graffiti lining the walls and streets.
 And there was nothing about this graffiti that was grotesque – it was all so skilfully drawn and punched full of character.
 Once we arrived in the city centre, it was a 10 minute walk to our hotel.
-That first 10 minutes was a frightening one.
+Those first 10 minutes were frustrating.
 Why?
 Well, it became quite apparent to us that we would’ve been better off practising our French before we’d arrived.
+The locals paid no interest in humouring our self centred lack of dialect.
 We were definitely the only tourists getting lost in this city at the time.
 When we found our hotel, and we stayed at the Best Western Plus Hôtel La Joliette which was surrounded by all of the best sights, we popped down our bags and instantly went exploring some more.
 We stumbled across, on the advice of the hotel staff, the old quarters of Marseille.
 Gracefully dishevelled and beautifully decaying, it was a colourful quarter full of winding lanes, stone steps, quirky shops and tiny cafes.
 Oh, and of course, graffiti.

 We’d spent about 2/3 hours in Marseille and felt we’d already seen and done so much.
 We hadn’t even stepped foot on to the port.
 Depending on where you stay in Marseille, everything felt particularly accessible by foot.
 However, we did indulge ourselves in an electric scooter ride every now & then.
 The city was part of a fantastic scheme that dotted electric scooters all over the place for the public to use at the click of an app.
 It was super cheap too!